 Bloomberg reported on 14 December that the Chinese antitrust authorities fined Alibaba Group and Tencent Holdings over past acquisitions, signaling the regulator’s intention to tighten oversight of internet sector deals.
 The penalties follow declarations from the regulators, announcing the increased scrutiny of China’s largest tech corporations with new anti-monopoly rules.
 Beijing in November unveiled draft regulations that establish a framework for curbing anti-competitive behavior such as colluding on sharing sensitive consumer data, alliances that squeeze out smaller rivals and subsidizing services at below cost to eliminate competitors.
 Shares in Alibaba and Tencent extended losses and closed down more than 2.5%.

 Some merchants and institutions have been increasingly refusing cash – in spite of its mandatory acceptance in China – due to reasons such as cost control or user experience, with the trend accelerated by the COVID-19 pandemic.
-The People’s Bank of China (PBOC) said in a statement: “Cash is the most basic means of payment.
+The People’s Bank of China (PBOC) said in a statement: “Cash is the most basic means of paymentA transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More.
 Entities or individuals cannot refuse to accept it,” adding that the central bank will investigate and punish firms or individuals that refuse to accept cash or adopt discriminatory measures against cash payments.

 The PBOC urged that all entities and individuals should not discriminate or carry out any inconvenient measures to exclude cash payment and create “gaps of digitalisation”.